leohinojosa/spec/readme.md

 Spec is a small testing framework that implements **bdd** style testing for .net. inspired by [mochajs](http://mochajs.org/) and [jasmine](http://jasmine.github.io/).
 The library takes a minimal approach to define your tests and allows for using a *Arrange-Act-Assert* pattern in your unit testing;

 The Spec TDD library works by creating any class that inherits from the `Spec` base type.
-Create a constructor, start describing the behavior and expectations for your tests.
+Create a constructor and start describing the behavior and expectations for your specs.
-You can have *describe* blocks, *context* blocks, and *it* specifications.
+You can have *describe* blocks, *context* blocks, and *it* to define specifications.

 ```csharp
 public class SimpleTest : Spec